gaifeng8864/klipper-on-android/README_en.md

 ***Note:*** If the mobile phone hardware has been correctly connected to the printer control board, but the prompt " **Please connect your phone to the printer** " is still displayed when running the script.
-     Execute the following command in the debian system to view the device identification status:
+     Execute the following command in the debian to view the device identification status:

       ls -al /dev/